lmccart/SocialHacking/readme.md

 	* [Taller Than Most](http://www.jacobtonski.com/tallerthanmost/)

 ###Weeks 10-12 (11/18, 11/25, 12/2): mobile platforms
-* how do we find each other? how do we connect? how do we initially engage?
+* How do we find each other?
+How do we connect?
+How do we initially engage?
-* how do we interact with each other in public social spaces? what are the patterns and rules and expectations? communication, conversation
+* How do we interact with each other in public social spaces?
+What are the patterns and rules and expectations?
-* location awareness, social networking
+* Thinking about... communication, conversation, location awareness, social networking.
 * References
 	* "Classic" Social Media
 		* 1.0: Twitter, Instagram, Facebook